-Merging Types Together?
+Merging email types together?
 How well would it work?

 As you saw in the above example how Buzzfeed combined the three types – thank you, getting started and feedback, there’s no doubt that this makes their customers love their product.

 You are always going to include a thank you note to the customer, right?
-Depending on your business niche, you can always blend in other type of emails to either generate more sales or build a better customer service, depending on your goal.
+Depending on your business niche, you can always blend in other types of emails to either generate more sales or build better customer service, depending on your goal.

 Want to take this further to a next level?

 What’s laid down in this post are just the types of emails that you can mix, merge and use to create effective welcome emails.
 But, there are many other aspects that stand out behind the “perfect” welcome email.
 These 10 essential elements of an effective welcome email will help you make your welcome emails better.